wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

   it's the most famous in the literature.
 </span>
 S&W first challenge the main argument for the distinction between knowledge-that and knowledge-how.
-It's credited to Gilbert Ryle:
+Gilbert Ryle came up with the argument:

 <ol class="argument">